How to Create Your Own Board Game Template — Easy Step-by-Step Guide

 Quick answer

 To make a DIY board game template, you need cardstock, markers, scissors, and about 60 minutes.
-Start by sketching your game board layout.
-This beginner-friendly activity has 10 steps and is perfect for families with kids aged 6+.
+Start by sketching your board layout.
+This beginner-friendly activity has 10 steps and is perfect for families with children aged 6+.

 Step-by-Step Instructions